SOL Global Founded Portfolio Company HeavenlyRx Announces The Appointment Of Top Rated Weekend News Host and NY Times Best-Selling Author Judge Jeanine Pirro To Its Board of Directors

 Jul 31, 2019, 08:30 ET

-FORT LAUDERDALE, FL, July 31, 2019 /PRNewswire/ - HeavenlyRx Ltd. ("HeavenlyRx" or "Company"), a global hemp and CBD company founded by SOL Global, is pleased to announce the appointment of television personality and legal expert Judge Jeanine Pirro ("Judge Jeanine") to its board of directors, effective immediately.
+FORT LAUDERDALE, FL, July 31, 2019 /PRNewswire/ - HeavenlyRx Ltd. ("HeavenlyRx" or "Company"), a global hemp and CBD company founded by SOL Global, is pleased to announce the appointment of television personality and legal expert Judge Jeanine Pirro ("Judge Jeanine" or “Pirro") to its board of directors, effective immediately.

 Judge Jeanine is the host of Fox News Channel's top-rated "Justice with Judge Jeanine" and a frequent guest on other primetime shows.
 Before becoming a television personality more than a decade ago, Pirro had a distinguished legal career, scoring two firsts for women.
 In 1991, she was the first woman to be elected to county court judge.
 Two years later, she became the first woman to be elected Westchester County District Attorney.